Nontotient

-According to Carmichael's conjecture there are no 1's in this sequence.
+Carmichael's conjecture is that there are no 1s in this sequence.

 An even nontotient may be one more than a prime number, but never one less, since all numbers below a prime number are, by definition, coprime to it.
 To put it algebraically, for p prime: φ(p) = p − 1.
 Also, a pronic number n(n − 1) is certainly not a nontotient if n is prime since φ(p2) = p(p − 1).

-If a natural number n is a totient, it can be shown that n · 2k is a totient for all natural number k.
+If a natural number n is a totient, n · 2k is a totient for all natural numbers k.

 There are infinitely many even nontotient numbers: indeed, there are infinitely many distinct primes p (such as 78557 and 271129, see Sierpinski number) such that all numbers of the form 2ap are nontotient, and every odd number has an even multiple which is a nontotient.